 The candle is a light in the darkness, symbolising hope for an end of modern slavery and human trafficking.
 The Rt Revd Dr Alastair Redfern, the Bishop of Derby and chair of The Clewer Initiative expanded on this theme in his presentation to the group, as he spoke about the strapline of The Clewer Initiative: We See You.
 He encouraged those attending to open their eyes to modern slavery, and spot the signs of exploitation happening around them, so they could become a light in the darkness for those who are oppressed and held in bondage.

-The next presentation was from someone who had been confronted with the problem of modern slavery in his business, and resolved to do something about it.
+The next presentation was from someone who had been confronted with the problem of modern slavery in business supply chains, and resolved to do something about it.
 Shayne Tyler is the Operations Executive for Manor Fresh ltd, a large British vegetable supplier.
-In 2000, Manor Fresh was featured on a Panorama episode, exposing that 80% of their agency-supplied workforce were working illegally and all of them were being exploited.
-Since then, Shayne has been working hard to make sure that it doesn’t happen again.
-He believes a people-centred environment is the key, and prevention is better than rescue.
+In 2000, the business Shayne was working for at the time (not Manor Fresh) was featured on a Panorama episode, exposing that 80% of their agency-supplied workforce were working illegally and all of them were being exploited.
+Since then, Shayne has been working hard to make sure that it doesn’t happen again in any of the businesses he works for.
+He spoke about how he has found a people-centred environment to be the key, and prevention to be better than rescue.

 The final speaker was DI Harry Dick, the Modern Slavery and Human Trafficking Coordinator for the East Midlands Region.
 He spoke about recent investigations in Lincoln and the East Midlands, and gave the attendees the signs to look out for when looking for modern slavery in their communities.